ofatunde/microdata-citation-explorer/_build/html/_sources/methods/query-generation.md

 print(df)
 ```

 Each of these query strings is subsequently passed into the Semantic Scholar API.
-For example, the following function generates
+The following function generates a single query which can serve as an argument into another function.

 ```{code-cell}
 # This function takes in the name of our dataframe, the id of the data set and the query number and returns the query.